tiprankstipranks

 Accounting & Financial Operations - Risk 1

-Effective internal controls are necessary for the Company to provide reliable financial reports, safeguard its assets and to effectively prevent or detect fraud.
-If the Company cannot provide reliable financial reports and effectively safeguard its assets and prevent or detect fraudulent activity, its brand and operating results could be harmed.
-Internal controls over financial reporting are intended to prevent or detect material misstatements in its financial reporting or material fraudulent activity.
-Although such controls are inherently limited and may not identify all immaterial activity which could aggregate into a material misstatement, such limitations include the possibility of human error, the circumvention or overriding of controls, or fraud.
-Therefore, even effective internal controls cannot provide absolute assurance with respect to the preparation and fair presentation of financial statements and prevention of all fraud and loss of assets.
-Management continuously evaluates the effectiveness of the design and operation of the Company's internal controls.
-However, if the Company fails to maintain the adequacy of its internal controls, including any failure to implement required new or improved internal controls, or if the Company experiences difficulties in their implementation, the Company's business and operating results could be harmed.
-Additionally, the Company may be subject to sanctions or investigations by regulatory authorities, and the Company could fail to meet its reporting obligations, all of which could have an adverse effect on its business or the market price of the Company's securities.
+Effective internal controls are necessary for the Company to provide reliable financial reports, safeguard its assets, and prevent and detect fraud.
+If the Company cannot do so, its brand and operating results could be harmed.
+Internal controls over financial reporting are intended to prevent and detect material misstatements in its financial reporting and material fraudulent activity, but are limited by human error, circumventing or overriding controls, and fraud.
+As a result, the Company may not identify all material activity or all immaterial activity that could aggregate into a material misstatement.
+Therefore, even effective internal controls cannot guarantee that financial statements are wholly accurate or prevent all fraud and loss of assets.
+Management continually evaluates the effectiveness of the design and operation of the Company’s internal controls.
+However, if the Company fails to maintain the adequacy of its internal controls, including any failure to implement required new or improved internal controls, or if the Company experiences difficulties in their implementation, the Company’s business and operating results could be harmed.
+Additionally, the Company may be subject to sanctions or investigations by regulatory authorities, or the Company could fail to meet its reporting obligations, all of which could have an adverse effect on its business or the market price of the Company’s securities.

 Debt & Financing - Risk 1